 Always remember that your tenant is paying for the right to be in your home.
 It is your duty to respect that and give them the freedom to occupy the space they are renting peacefully.

-Some tenants will have day-to-day habits that get on your nerves – that much is inevitable.
-And this can be difficult to sit by and put up with, especially when it’s your home.
+Some tenants will have day-to-day habits that get on your nerves – in fact, that’s inevitable to a point.
+This can be difficult to sit by and put up with, especially when it’s your home.
 But unless these are set out in the tenancy agreement as ‘red lines’, you should treat the matter respectfully and remember that they are paying to be there.

-#8: Keep track of your rental income and deductible expenses
+#8: Keep track of rental income and deductible expenses

-Any money you receive from renting rooms is taxable income, although some countries may offer tax-free allowances for rental income.
-(In the United Kingdom, for example, there is now a rent-a-room allowance of £7500 per year, under which income does not need to be declared to the local authorities).
+Any money you receive from renting rooms is taxable income, although some countries may offer tax-free allowances for rental income (as mentioned above).

 You’ll need to consider what your taxable income is likely to be for each year and what the implications of this will be from a tax perspective in your country.